 While many brands are jumping from one new shiny tool to the next, email marketing remains arguably the most effective among long term growth strategy.
-80% of marketers say email is their best source of customer acquisition, and marketers like Neil Patel suggest that eMail marketing ROI is as high as 4000%!
+More than 55% of marketers say their strongest ROI comes from email, and that ROI averages a return of $42 for every $1 spent!
 Email marketing has so many vital tactics and best practices that it could easily be its own blog post, but there are two primary strategies when it comes to email marketing.

-- Welcome – After someone joins your email list, it’s a standard best practice to send an onboarding email to verify the user’s email address, as well as help new leads or customers get started with your product.
-Welcome emails should also be the start of a drip campaign, a series of messages optimized to drive users towards your primary KPI, which in this case is most likely completing their first purchase from your online store.
+- Welcome – After someone joins your email list, it’s a standard best practice to send an onboarding email to verify the user’s email address, as well as help new leads or customers get introduced to your brand or product.
+Welcome emails should also be the start of a drip campaign: a series of messages optimized to drive users towards your primary KPI, which in this case is most likely completing their first purchase from your online store.

 - Abandoned Cart – Users adding items to their shopping cart and leaving the site before completing the purchase is all too common in eCommerce.
-These trigger emails can be a nudge to remind the user, or at least stay top of mind.
+These trigger emails can be a nudge to remind the user, or at the very least, stay top of mind.
 Adding an item to a shopping cart is an obvious indicator of buyer intent, so you don’t want to miss this opportunity.

-- Milestones – These are used to help build relationships with your customers by celebrating things like birthdays, join date anniversaries or milestones for how much they’ve used your product.
+- Milestones – These can be used to help build relationships with your customers by celebrating things like birthdays, join date anniversaries, or milestones for how much they’ve used your product.
 These emails can also be a great excuse to extend an offer, such as a discount code.

-Marketing Emails – The primary reason that having a customer’s email is so valuable is the ability to engage them whenever you want.
+Marketing Emails – The primary reason that having a customer’s email is so valuable is it gives you the ability to engage them whenever you want.
 Of course, you don’t want to abuse this permission, but properly executing strategy and tactics here is a crucial lever to growing your online store.

 - Promotions/Sales – In addition to your core audience, a large portion of your email list is potential customers who are interested in your brand, but haven’t yet made their first purchase.
 Your email list is the perfect place to inform them of flash sales and other short term offers to drive them to their first purchase.
 While a full drip campaign probably isn’t necessary, informing them of the sale and following up with a “last chance” email towards the end can be an extremely effective tactic.

 - Content – If your online store utilizes a blog as part of its marketing strategy (see next section), sending the occasional update to your email list is a great way to continue providing value to your customer base.
 The most common approach here will be content that helps your customers get the most out of their purchased products.
 For example, a food brand could send out recipes on dishes to make with their ingredients, or a brand that makes fitness equipment could provide workout routines.
 You don’t want to overdo it here, as flooding someone’s inbox will almost certainly result in more people unsubscribing, but keeping a regular schedule will help keep you top of mind for when they are ready to buy.

 2. Help Your Customers Find You and Make Decisions – SEO & Content Marketing

-For example, clothing retailer Stitch Fix creates style guides to help people choose outfits for each season, how to wear certain items, or how to dress for specific events.
+For example, clothing retailer Stitch Fix creates style guides to help people choose outfits for each season, wear certain items, or dress for specific events.
 If the page is optimized correctly and ranks for “How Your Shirt Should Fit,” a potential customer will navigate to the page for the info they’re looking for, then find links to their products that fit their style.